DeSantis hits Trump from the right while the ex-president looks ahead to the general election

 Trump spokesperson Steven Cheung slammed DeSantis’ insinuations and accused him of ripping off Trump's ideas.

-“Ron DeSantis has tried to steal every single one of President Trump’s Agenda47 policy platform.
+“Ron DeSantis has tried to steal every single one of President Trump’s Agenda47 policy platforms.
 He is a fraudster and masquerading as someone who knows what he’s talking about,” he said.

 DeSantis, in his early campaign stops, has also tried to paint himself as a disciplined executive who will make good on his promises, implying Trump had not.